pietervdvn/MapComplete/Docs/Layers/dentist.md

 This block shows the known images which are linked with the `image`-keys, but also via `mapillary` and `wikidata`

 This tagrendering has no question and is thus read-only

-### name

-The question is  What is the name of the pharmacy?

-This rendering asks information about the property  [name](https://wiki.openstreetmap.org/wiki/Key:name)

-This is rendered with  This pharmacy is called {name}